alangfiles/alangfiles/technicalresume.md

 **This document is an exhaustive list of what I've worked on over my career**

 ## Alan Files
-Location: Columbus, Ohio

 Currently located in Columbus, Ohio, with over 12 years of professional programming experience.
-Interested in data analytics, software design, and web development.
+Interested in data analytics, software design, web development, and helping engineers grow in their careers.
 I've mainly worked and lead in 5-10 person teams, from Engineer to Tech Lead on various projects, over a variety of software platforms (from Java and C# standalones to JavaScript-based Single Page Applications).
 I enjoy learning new technologies and trying to push my limits on both gathering new knowledge and the accurate application of what I already know.

 ## Programming